-Police say on Jan.
+Police said on Jan.
 17, Westbrook got into a dispute with Michael Draper, 30, on Tunica Street in North Memphis.

 Draper was shot and beaten, and died of his injuries the next day at Regional One.
 A warrant was issued for Westbrook's arrest on the charge of first degree murder.

-On Friday, police say, Westbrook was driving a Chrysler Pacifica when officers attempted to conduct a traffic stop in the area of Elmore and Morning Vista in northeast Memphis.
+In March, police said Westbrook was driving a Chrysler Pacifica when officers attempted to conduct a traffic stop in the area of Elmore and Morning Vista in northeast Memphis.

 Westbrook bailed out the vehicle and a brief foot pursuit ensued, police said.
 He was caught in the 6500 block of Birkenhead.